Digital lens technology provides custom lenses for a clearer, more natural visual experience.

 Because the lenses were limited to the curves available in the molds and surfacing equipment, which were made to manufacture its specific lens design only, there was no ability to tailor any single lens design.

-Optical lens manufacturing now, allows your eye doctor to customize the design to best meet the needs of the patient.
+Optical lens manufacturing now allows eye doctors to customize the design to best meet the needs of the patient.

 Schedule an eye exam with an eye doctor near you to discuss the benefits of digital lenses to suit your lifestyle.